americocunhajr/SoBioS/README.md

 QoI_CaseName.m    - function to compute the Quantity of Interest (QoI).

+Further details about can be seen in:

+*Michel Tosin, Adriano Côrtes, Americo Cunha Jr, A Tutorial on Sobols' Global Sensitivity Analysis Applied to Biological Models, 2020*

 ## UQLab dependency

 In order to use the **SoBioS** code, it is necessary to have UQLab package installed: